Goduu/gappii/README.md

-# Health Note
+# Gappii

-An simple application to make quick patient reports and notes.
+An simple application to to fill the gaps of your knowledge.

 # Stack
 - React